libp2p/universal-connectivity-workshop/en/py/02-tcp-transport/lesson.md

     # Start the host and begin listening for connections
     async with host.run(listen_addrs=[listen_addr]):
-        # Print our listening addresses so checker can find us
+        # Print our listening addresses
         addrs = host.get_addrs()
         for addr in addrs:
             print(f"Listening on: {addr}")